jb5k/way_of_stock/ApplicationRelease.md

 The facet should include the following additional keys:

-* *domain*: This specifies a symbolic key identifying which particular glassfish domain the application should be installed.
+* *domain*: This specifies a symbolic key identifying which particular glassfish domain the application should be deployed to.

 The configuration of the facet should look something like: